JCharante/JCharante/README.md

 ![image](https://user-images.githubusercontent.com/13973198/89717086-05d3da00-d981-11ea-9cc8-693f73691fd3.png)

-Just for fun, some things about me.
-I like learning languages (English, Spanish, Chinese, Vietnamese).

 💬 Funny trivia about me, when I was 15 I went to a local frontend meetup where that day the presentation was on Elm (it was super cool).
 I told everybody I was a student and a sophomore so I figured I should start attending dev meetups for fun (because I genuinely enjoy it), but they assumed I was a college sophomore instead of a high school sophomore because they offered me some beer. <!-- School ended at 3pm and the meetups didn't start until 7-8pm (after work hours) so I didn't go again because I didn't want to sit around 4 hours.
 In hindsight I could have chilled at the library. -->